amit221/yourwayjs/README.md

 ```

 <h3>unbind</h3>
-use this function when you want manually unbind an event
+Use this function when you want manually unbind an event.

 ```
 yourwayjs.unbind(jquery selector)
 ```
 <h3>addGlobals</h3>
-adding a global variable that will live only on the current page
+Adding a global variable that will live only on the current page.

 ```
 yourwayjs.addGlobals(name,value)
 ```

 <h3>removeGlobals</h3>
-manually remove all the global variables that you define with addGlobals
+Manually removes all the global variables that you defined with addGlobals.
-(this methoed is called  before any routing to other page )
+(this method is called  before any routing to other page )

 ```
 yourwayjs.removeGlobals()
 ```

 <h3>addPlugin</h3>
-register the plugin destory method
+Register the plugin destory method

 ```
 yourwayjs.addPlugin(destoryFunc)
 ```

-exsample :
+Example :
 ```
 yourwayjs.addPlugin(function(){$( "selctor" ).draggable("destroy");})
 ```

 <h3>deletePlugins</h3>
-manually delete all the registerted plugins
+Manually deletes all the registerted plugins
-(this methoed is called  before any routing to other page )
+(this method is called  before any routing to other page )

 ```
 yourwayjs.deletePlugins()
 ```

 <h1>myrouts</h1>
-myroutes is where you put your application logic for each page
+In the myroutes put your application logic for each page

-exsample for a router
+Example for a router
 ```
 	var myRouts = {